xrdocs/design/_blogs/2023-6-24-cst-routed-optical-3_0.md

 SR-TE.
 Dynamic CS SR-TE utilizes Cisco's SR-PCE Path Computation Element to compute the working and protection paths of the CS SR-TE policy.
 Each head-end node acts as a Path Computation Client, utilizing PCEP and Circuit Style PCEP extensions to communicate the required path characteristics to SR-PCE.
+Utilizing SR-PCE to compute the optimal disjoint paths simplifies the configuration and deployment of Circuit-Style Policies.

 #### Bi-directional Association ID